Create an exam

 Let’s create an exam using questions already in the database.

-Once you have found a question that you are interested in, click on the Preview icon to try it out.
+Once you have found a question that you are interested in, click on the Run button to try it out.
 If you are happy with the question, click on the basket icon to add it to your question basket.

 Once you’ve collected a few questions, click on the basket icon at the top of the page, and then click Create an exam from these questions.
 You’ll be taken to the editing page for your new exam.